guettli/yaml-and-Jinja-for-configuration-management/README.rst

 After thinking about this again, I know what I am missing: I am missing a stacktrace if somethings goes wrong.
 In SaltStack all tasks which should get done are a long flat list (after sls files an jinja got evaluated).
 A single task can have two different relations to the previous task: I can be just the next item in a list, or it can be sub-task.
 This information gets lost.
 A stacktrace gives me a very good road map.
 I am missing this road map in Salt (and I guess (but don't know) other yaml and jinja based configuration management tools are the same).

+2019-08-23 today it is a nightmare again.
+If you know the programming language python, then using SLS is way too complicated.
+At least for me.
+Up to now we use salt-stack.
+Maybe ansible is better.
+But even there I ask myself: why?
+A modern IDE like PyCharm is like flying.
+Overambitious people could say: Yes, lets's implement auto-completion and other fancy stuff for SLS files ..... but: Why?
+Why not keep it simple?
+With Python I can declare a module-level variable and import this variable whereever I want to.
+This somehow is possible with yaml+jinja, too, but it is not simple, not nice, not easy.
+Grrrrr